 Another distinctive flowering occurs in the Kurinji plant (sometimes called Neelakurinji), a native shrub of the southern mountains of India, the Western Ghats.
 Although the flowers are not particularly interesting individually, the phenomenon of their mass blooming is fascinating.

 When the Kurinji are in bloom, the vast expanses of flowering plants produce a unique effect, a sea of blue and purple as far as the eye can see.
-This amazing sight is made all the more memorable by the fact that it occurs only once every 12 years.
+This amazing sight is made all the more memorable by the fact that it occurs only once every 12 years (the latest blossoming was in the summer and fall of 2018).
 Children who see the Kurinji bloom will not see it again until they are grown; in fact, one tribe in the area traditionally calculates their ages according to how many of the flowerings they have seen.

 While this rare event is a cherished part of the cultural and spiritual lives of local residents, it may not be around forever.
 The grasslands where the Kurinji grows are increasingly threatened by the encroachment of non-native species, such as wattle, acacia, pine, and eucalyptus trees, planted by British colonists in the 19th century to provide firewood.
 Vigorous efforts are underway to protect the vulnerable grasslands, but it remains to be seen how much of the Kurinji habitat can be saved.